If you’ve been an active reader of our website, you’ve probably heard enough about stage pianos to be considered an expert.

 - Full specs can be found on Korg’s official site here

-Below you can check the availability and current price of the Korg Kross 2 in your region:
+Check the availability and current price of the Korg Kross 2 in your region:

 There are 2 main variants of the Korg Kross 2, the 61-key, and 88-key variations.